danielrosehill/ASR-Training-Data-Collector/README.md

 - Record the matching audio
 - Preserve the mapping in JSONL

+To support fine-tuning Whisper, the system prompts try to create text that will take about 20-30 seconds to read at an average (ish) WPM.
+That constraint can be removed or - for better reliability - the output can be JSON-constrained.

+## Gamification!

 Gathering training data like this is only mildly mind-numbing.

 So to give the user some motivation that this will be worth it, there's a little database stats window that computes the total gathered training time on the right.

+## Does What It Says On the Tin!

-There are many approaches to training ASR models that are significantly more advanced like this.
+There are many approaches to training ASR models that are significantly more advanced like this (like training based on STT-ed material).
+But - being the opinionated kind of tecchie - these go against my philosophy.

+I believe that the best results from AI come when you don't try to get too clever.
+This GUI was built to facilitate the capture and dataset-formatting of small batches of audio clips narrated by the user.

 This GUI was created for those instances in which you don't need a huge volume of training data, but you do want to get it captured.

+## Bells, Whistles, Shortcomings

 Some other bells and whistles: